 Lodging is one of the big amenities that separate the bigger resort ski areas from the more ‘local’ ski mountains.
 The big guys will have lodging on site.
 The three ski areas here do not.
 Of course you can find a VRBO nearby, but below I am recommending some non-VRBO options for your consideration.

 A-Basin is located in Summit County, Colorado.
 If you are skiing here, you can stay in Silverthorne, Frisco or Dillon.
 A-Basin is partnering with a new hotel in Silverthorne called The Pad.
 This eco-friendly hotel/hostel is a unique concept that is locally owned and operated.
 They had me at rooftop bar, but upon closer inspection there is more to love – including a woodsy location right on the Blue River.

-The Pad could be the answer to the après skiing experience you get at a ski resort since they have a full bar and restaurant, plus that rooftop I mentioned.
-I’m a little old for a hostel, but I like the idea of that type of youth and energy, plus the Pad has traditional rooms as well.
+The Pad could be the answer to the après skiing experience you get at a larger ski resort, since they have a full bar and restaurant, plus that rooftop I mentioned.
+I’m a little old for a hostel, but I like the idea of that type of youth and energy, plus The Pad has traditional rooms as well.
 At this writing, A-Basin and the Pad are discussing a shuttle service to the mountain – which would be huge for me.

 CLEAR CREEK IN NEAR LOVELAND

 Loveland skiers stay usually stay in Summit County (near A-Basin and The Pad), which is 12 miles west of Georgetown, which is 12 miles east of the ski area.

 The Clear Creek Inn in downtown historic Georgetown looks like a winner, with a rooftop deck and hot tub for soothing tired muscles while looking up at the stars.